-The bill, HCS HB 2002, is an appropriation act that allocates approximately $8.5 billion for the expenses, grants, refunds, and distributions of the State Board of Education and the Department of Elementary and Secondary Education for the fiscal year 2026-2027.
-It specifies that the funds must be used in accordance with Article IV, Section 28 of the Missouri Constitution and includes detailed provisions for various educational programs, such as the Summer Electronic Benefit Transfer program, the School Foundation Program, and pre-kindergarten education grants.
-Notably, the bill prohibits the use of funds for the distribution of identifiable student data for non-educational purposes and allows for flexibility in fund allocation between personal services and expenses.
+The bill is an appropriation act that allocates approximately $8.43 billion for the expenses, grants, refunds, and distributions of the State Board of Education and the Department of Elementary and Secondary Education for the fiscal year 2026-2027.
+It specifies that the funds are to be used solely for educational purposes as outlined in the act and in accordance with the Missouri Constitution.
+Key allocations include approximately $4.69 billion for the Foundation Formula Program Distribution, funding for safe schools programs, early childhood education initiatives, and various educational programs aimed at improving literacy, mental health services, and career readiness.
+The bill emphasizes flexibility in fund allocation and prohibits the use of funds for non-educational purposes, such as marketing or advertising of student data.

 2.005,